Welcome to Jobs & Business Glasgow

 If you’re unemployed and looking to get a job, we can help!
 We’re here to support the residents of Glasgow to take part in training courses, secure employment, start up in business, and to regain the confidence that their future can be positive.

 We deliver a range of training courses and can help to create professional CVs, find and apply for jobs, and to prepare for interviews.
-Our offices provide free internet and telephone access to support job searching and we cover the cost of printing and posting job applications.
 We have good relations with companies across the city which helps us to bring our customers vacancies they wouldn’t find anywhere else.

 We achieve good results.
 In the last 12 months we’ve supported over 3,500 people to move into work and 7,500 people to access training opportunities.